 The current badge, derived from the Greenock coat of arms, is strong and some variation of it has been used since 1978.
 Before this, from 1964, a simpler badge, bearing the club’s name and three stars, was used on occasion.

-In reworking such a strong badge, I did not want to design something that would appear too similar to other potential badges.
+In reworking such a strong badge, I did not want to design something that would appear too similar to other badges.
 I considered the other clubs which feature a ship in full sail on their badge: Stranraer, formed in 1870 and one of the oldest clubs in Scotland, and Clyde, formed in 1877.
 The ship on Stranraer’s badge was adopted in 1961, while the ship on Clyde’s badge, from what I can tell, came into being in the mid-1930s.
 If I wanted to defer either to the age of the club or longevity of the use of a ship in a club’s badge, Stranraer and Clyde, respectively, beat out Morton.
 The shipbuilding industry is tied very closely to Clyde’s name and it is possible that the presence of a ship on their badge predates the next earliest badge design by more than two decades, so I have gone with a ship in that redesign.
-Clearly, I have put too much thought into this.
+It is possible that I have overthought this.

-For Morton, I considered using the Free French Memorial on Lyle Hill, Greenock (which honours the fallen sailors of Free French Naval Forces who were based at Greenock from 1940 to 1945), or the James Watt Dock Crane (named after the 19th-century Greenock-born inventor), the latter of which appears in a rendering below (which I consider interesting, but unsuitable for a shirt badge).
-Ultimately, I departed from local symbolism entirely and adopted the main colours of the current Morton badge to form a modern ‘GM’ monogram (round so as to suggest a football), which can be seen below:
+For Morton, I considered using the Free French Memorial on Lyle Hill in Greenock (which honours the fallen sailors of Free French Naval Forces who were based at Greenock from 1940 to 1945), or the James Watt Dock Crane (named after the 19th-century Greenock-born inventor).
+Ultimately, I departed from local symbolism entirely and adopted the main colours of the current Morton badge to form a modern ‘GM’ monogram (round so as to suggest a football).